 The New Zealand’s Ministry for the Environment has been providing local government guidance on how to adapt to coastal hazards associated with the sea-level rise since 2001.

-The Coastal Hazards and Climate Change 2017 is a major revision of the 2008 edition, which includes the finding and projections from the Intergovernmental Panel on Climate Change (IPCC) 5th assessment report.
+The Coastal Hazards and Climate Change 2017 is a major revision of the 2008 edition, which includes the findings and projections from the Intergovernmental Panel on Climate Change (IPCC) 5th assessment report.

 The guidance covers three main types of coastal hazards: coastal erosion, coastal inundation, and rising groundwater and salination in coastal lowlands caused by rising sea levels.

-Thoughtfully put together by a team of experts and consultants, the Guidance provides a lot of information on the current coastal hazards New Zealand, how the central and local government has dealt with it in the past, and what can be done in the present and the future in anticipation of the continuing sea-level rise.
+Thoughtfully put together by a team of experts and consultants, the Guidance provides extensive information on New Zealand’s current coastal hazards, how the central and local governments have dealt with them in the past, and what can be done in the present and the future in anticipation of the continuing sea-level rise.

 It also looks into the scientific predictions from the Intergovernmental Panel on Climate Change, data from mapping systems, case studies, and scientific data and evidence.
 It combines all this information to formulate an informed guide for local governments, the public, stakeholders, and infrastructure providers to use.

-It examines existing New Zealand policies that protect the coasts and natural environment, whether it needs revisions to be made relevant to the changing climate while considering creating new policies that would deal directly with coastal hazards.
+It examines existing New Zealand policies that protect the coasts and natural environment, determining whether they need revisions to be relevant to the changing climate and considering creating new policies that would deal directly with coastal hazards.

-The guide looks at New Zealand values and the Maori culture and tradition in the planning and decision-making process, giving value in seeking out engagement with the community in the dissemination of information and gathering information activities.
+The guide looks at New Zealand values and Maori culture and tradition in the planning and decision-making process, valuing engagement with the community in the dissemination and gathering of information activities.

 A brief overview of the document’s content

-The report describes how New Zealand’s urban and peri-urban areas are mostly situated near the coast, along harbours, estuaries, creeks and lowland rivers so they are exposed to hazards brought about by climate change and this rising sea level will worsen these hazards.
+The report describes how New Zealand’s urban and peri-urban areas are mostly situated near the coast, along harbours, estuaries, creeks, and lowland rivers.
+As a result, they are exposed to hazards brought about by climate change, and this rising sea level will worsen these hazards.

-Because of exposures to coastal hazards and the costs involved there is a need for adaptation and risk management planning.
-In both activities, uncertainties cannot be avoided, in fact, uncertainties are inherent in most planning activities especially in long-term planning.
-In dealing with uncertainties the report encourages transparency, and the use of flexible decision-making in long term planning.
+Because of exposure to coastal hazards and the costs involved, there is a need for adaptation and risk management planning.
+In both activities, uncertainties cannot be avoided; in fact, uncertainties are inherent in most planning activities, especially long-term planning.
+In dealing with uncertainties, the report encourages transparency and the use of flexible decision-making in long-term planning.

 Chapter 2

-This chapter discusses the role of local government in planning, leadership, and application of the NZ Coastal Policy statement of 2010.
+This chapter discusses the role of local government in planning, leadership, and application of the NZ Coastal Policy Statement of 2010.
 The purpose of the local government is to enable democratic local decision-making that involves the community.
-The local government, adhering to the RMA, also sets out policies and framework in dealing with areas or developments that will be are exposed to coastal hazards and climate change.
+The local government, adhering to the RMA, also sets out policies and frameworks for dealing with areas or developments that will be exposed to coastal hazards and climate change.

 Chapter 3

-Chapter 3 examines community engagement principle.
-It defines what the community is and who is involved in it.
-It also talks about the importance of engaging the community, stakeholders, and the Maori community.
-Encouraging debates, while respecting each community’s values and tradition.
+Chapter 3 examines the community engagement principle.
+It defines the community and who is involved in it.
+It also discusses the importance of engaging the community, stakeholders, and the Maori community, encouraging debates while respecting each community’s values and traditions.

-This chapter sets out the participants and understanding the current and social context as this will help the engagement process.
-The goals or purpose of the agreement should be clear and should provide information or to stimulate debate.
+This chapter outlines the participants and provides an understanding of the current and social context, which will help the engagement process.
+The agreement’s goals or purpose should be clear and provide information or stimulate debate.

 Engagement with the community can be on a national or district level.
-It states that engagement is easier when science is accepted, the problem is simple, and the level of trust to the source is high.
-This chapter also provides the guiding principle of community engagement.
+This chapter states that engagement is easier when science is accepted, the problem is simple, and the level of trust in the source is high.
+It also provides the guiding principle of community engagement.

 Chapter 4